-Connection of the data cable to the diagnostic tool and vehicle data link connector (DLC) is required for Scanner and OBD-II/EOBD testing.
+Connection of the data cable to the Diagnostic Tool and vehicle DLC is required for Scanner and OBD-II/EOBD testing.

-Depending on the vehicle, the supplied DA-4 data cable may be used alone or may require optional adaptors.
+Depending on the vehicle, the supplied DA-4 data cable may be used alone or may require optional adapters.

 - All OBD-II/EOBD compliant vehicles Use the supplied DA-4 data cable.
-The 26-pin end of the cable attaches to the data cable connector on the top of the diagnostic tool (secure with captive screws).
-The16-pin end connects to the vehicle DLC. - All non-OBD-II/EOBD (OBD-I) compliant vehicles Use the supplied DA-4 data cable with the optional DA-5 adaptor and a manufacturer specific adaptor.
-The 26-pin end of the cable attaches to the data cable connector on the top of the diagnostic tool.
-The16-pin end connects to the DA-5 adaptor, the DA-5 adaptor connects to the manufacturer specific adaptor and then connects to the vehicle DLC.
+The 26-pin end of the cable attaches to the data cable connector on the top of the Diagnostic Tool.
+The16-pin end connects to the vehicle DLC.
+The cable connectors are secured with captive screws. - All non-OBD-II/EOBD (OBD-I) compliant vehicles Use the supplied DA-4 data cable with the optional DA-5 adapter and a manufacturer specific adapter.
+The 26-pin end of the cable attaches to the data cable connector on the top of the Diagnostic Tool.
+The16-pin end connects to the DA-5 adapter, the DA-5 adapter connects to the manufacturer specific adapter and then connects to the vehicle DLC.
+The cable connectors are secured with captive screws.

-On-screen cable and adaptor connection instructions may be provided while using the Scanner and OBD-II/EOBD functions.
-The instructions may also include the location of the vehicle DLC (Figure 3-4).
+On-screen cable and adapter connection instructions are provided while using the Scanner and OBD-II/EOBD functions.
+The instructions may also include the location of the vehicle DLC (Figure 3-3).
+If required, additional connection information can be found in the appropriate vehicle communication software manual for the vehicle.
+Vehicle communication software manuals are available online, see the website information at the front of this manual

-Figure 3-4 Vehicle connection data cable message
+Figure 3-3 Vehicle connection data cable message

-For data cable vehicle power connection information, see Vehicle Power, on page 9,.
+For data cable vehicle power connection information, see Vehicle Power, on page 8.